GiuseppeTT/clean-install/fedora.md

 ## Setup R

-> For the VSCode part, it is based on https://code.visualstudio.com/docs/languages/r
+> **Note:** For the VSCode part, it is based on https://code.visualstudio.com/docs/languages/r

 Install R and other dependencies: